nFocusTesting/nfpwbase/README.md

 5. Click 'Download ZIP'
 6. Unzip the project
 7. Copy files from downloaded project folder into cloned directory
-   - Do not copy .git folder if it is visible
 8. Commit new files to repo and push back to server
 9. Run `npm install`
 10. Close VSCode and reopen to apply new settings